edwinbulter/multiplication-trainer/docs/android-react-app.md

 ## Conclusion

 This guide provides a comprehensive roadmap for converting the Multiplication Trainer web app into a native Android application.
-Following these steps will result in a performant, user-friendly app ready for the Google Play Store.
-Remember to test thoroughly and follow Google's guidelines to ensure a smooth approval process.
+**Be warned: Following these steps will result in lots of frustrations, many hours of debugging stacktraces in the Android Emulator and no working application!!**